itsfarhan/farhan-notes/docs/kubernetes/Exercises/exercises.md

 ```

 **What happens if you don't add the toleration?**
-If you try to create a pod on node01 without a toleration, the pod will not be scheduled on that node due to the taint present on the node.
-The Kubernetes scheduler will prevent the pod from being placed on the node until a matching toleration is added to the pod specification.
+If you try to create a pod on node01 without a toleration, the pod will not be scheduled on that node due to the taint.
+The scheduler will prevent the pod from being placed on the node until a matching toleration is added.

 ### Add Toleration to Pod
 **Create pod with nodeSelector:**